Is hockey rink glass technology as transparent as it seems?

 - Insulating the arena by keeping the cold air in the rink (especially useful during flooding and set-up).

 Have you ever stopped to think and wondered, what kind of glass is around a hockey rink?
 After all, we’ve seen how much punishment that barrier can take.
-Standard glass would probably break into a million pieces with just one hit from a puck flying at around 100 miles per hour.
+Standard ‘annealed’ glass would break into dangerous, very sharp shards with just one hit from a puck flying at around 100 miles per hour.

-In today’s market, there are two approved types of glass used in hockey rinks, tempered glass, and Plexiglas.
-Tempered glass goes through the process known as tempering, which involves the successive heating and cooling of glass to strengthen it.
+In today’s market, there are two approved types of ‘glass’ shielding used in hockey rinks: Tempered Glass, and Acrylic.
+Tempered Glass goes through the process known as tempering, which involves the successive heating and cooling of glass to strengthen it.

 You can find tempered glass along the sides of the rink, the penalty box, and the team benches.
-Tempered glass does two things well.
-First, it is built to withstand the impact from players slamming into it, and it is clear allowing the audience an unobstructed view of the action.
+Tempered glass does two things well: It is built to withstand the impact from players slamming into it, and it is clear allowing the audience an unobstructed view of the action.
+If tempered glass does break, it shatters into thousands of tiny pebbles, practically eliminating the risk of human injury.

 How high is the glass on a hockey rink?
 It varies according to the type of glass used.
-Tempered glass usually stands six feet tall while plexiglass’ typical height is eight feet.
+Tempered glass usually stands six feet tall while acrylic can go as high as eight feet.

 Now that you know how far hockey rink shielding has come to protect your safety while watching the sport you enjoy, take a moment next game to appreciate the unsung hero of the arena.